microdotblog/help.micro.blog/_posts/2017-12-19-community-guidelines.md

 title: "Community guidelines"
 date: 2017-12-19
 description: Help us encourage a safe community.
-order: 4
+order: 1
-categories: about
+categories: community
 ---

 At Micro.blog, we believe there needs to be a line between the social network and the content at your own site.
 Your web site is your own, where you have the freedom to write about whatever you want, but a service like Micro.blog has a responsibility to build a safe community for its users.

 The primary focus of the community guidelines will be replies posted to other Micro.blog users.
 Many great friendships and interesting conversations can start as an @-reply.
 We are committed to making Micro.blog a place where these interactions can happen.
 Unfortunately, abuse and harassment frequently come in the form of an @-reply from someone you don't follow.

-**To combat this type of abuse and harassment, Micro.blog has a feature called Safe Replies.** Safe Replies attempts to automatically catch potentially harmful replies to you from people you do not follow.
-We use this to help filter posts out of your timeline that you may not want to see.
+**To combat this type of abuse and harassment, Micro.blog can help filter replies out of your timeline.** Potentially harmful replies to you that are flagged will be separated from your regular mentions.
+You can also mute any user to hide their posts.

-**We may also curate replies to protect users when emerging problems are not automatically flagged.** Replies will be subject to the basic community guidelines below.
-They will also be subject to review if flagged by Safe Replies or reported to the community manager by other users.
+**We may also curate replies to protect users when emerging problems are not automatically flagged.** Replies and mentions will be subject to the basic community guidelines below.
+We will remove unsolicited posts that are intended to spam or harass Micro.blog users.
+We review all posts that are reported to the community manager by other users.

 **If you are being harassed on Micro.blog, or if you notice someone else being harassed, please contact the Micro.blog Community Manager at <community@micro.blog>.** The Micro.blog team will keep the names of those who report harassment confidential.